Breakthrough hepatitis C treatment helps those in need of organ transplants

 UChicago Medicine is the one of the few centers that transplants hepatitis C-positive livers.

-Goodman said he appreciated the honesty with which Charlton and his other physicians — including David T. Rubin, MD, co-director of the Digestive Diseases Center — presented him with the choice.
+Goodman said he appreciated the honesty with which his physicians — including David T. Rubin, MD, co-director of the Digestive Diseases Center — presented him with the choice.

 On August 20, 2017, 640 days after Goodman went on the transplant list, he got the call: A liver was available.
 The surgery was successful, and after three months on antiviral medication, Goodman was cured of hepatitis C.